nimadorostkar/Mr.Shafiezadeh.Prj/project-response.md

 If I've done my job, this document answered your five questions — but more importantly it showed you the *shape of how I think about a project like this*: content before code, habit before features, durability before cleverness, and honest pushback before easy agreement.

 The thing I'd most want you to take away: **this isn't a three-section website.
 It's one connected mind with three editorial policies, built on infrastructure you fully own, designed so that the most important user — you, six months from now, tired and uninspired — still finds it effortless to feed.**

-I'd be glad to turn any section of this into a concrete Phase 0 plan whenever you're ready.